kianoosh/AdvRecommander/README.md

-## Starting and Configuring my Project with Maven

-This project is set to work with maven
+## This project is set to work with maven

 ### To Build The Project